hazendaz/spotbugs/docs/ant.rst

   An optional boolean attribute.
 If true, reports of serious analysis errors and missing classes will be suppressed in the SpotBugs output.
 Default is false.

 reportLevel
   An optional attribute.
-It specifies the confidence/priority threshold for reporting issues.
+It specifies the confidence threshold for reporting issues.
   If set to ``low``, confidence is not used to filter bugs.
   If set to ``medium`` (the default), low confidence issues are suppressed.
   If set to ``high``, only high confidence bugs are reported.